Leigh’s story: living well with chronic lymphocytic leukaemia (CLL)

 Leigh is positive about the future and is looking forward to one day seeing a cure not just for CLL but every type of cancer.

 The Leukaemia Foundation is there to support people, like Leigh, with blood cancer and help them navigate that journey.

 Remember, discussing treatment options for CLL with your haematologist is important to ensure you are on a treatment plan that works best for you.
 If you’re starting a new treatment plan it’s important to find a way that works for you to build a habit and stay compliant with treatment protocols – a diary, checklist, time of day – all help to keep you on track.

 Connect with our support team

 Fill in your details below and one of our Blood Cancer Support Coordinators will contact you within the next five (5) business days to discuss the services and support available to you.
-If you have an urgent request, please contact us on 1800 620 420.Posted on July 1st, 2019
+If you have an urgent request, please contact us on 1800 620 420.Last updated on September 3rd, 2019

 Developed by the Leukaemia Foundation in consultation with people living with a blood cancer, Leukaemia Foundation support staff, haematology nursing staff and/or Australian clinical haematologists.
 This content is provided for information purposes only and we urge you to always seek advice from a registered health care professional for diagnosis, treatment and answers to your medical questions, including the suitability of a particular therapy, service, product or treatment in your circumstances.
 The Leukaemia Foundation shall not bear any liability for any person relying on the materials contained on this website.